 Blue Baby Bottle

-- The The Baby Bottle is a pressure-gradient cardioid condenser
+- The Baby Bottle is a pressure-gradient cardioid condenser

-- Has smooth and natural midrange and doesn’t have excessive high-end sizzle
+- Has a smooth and natural midrange and doesn’t have excessive high-end sizzle

 - Read more: http://recordinghacks.com/microphones/Blue-Microphones/Baby-Bottle